peteroupc/peteroupc.github.io/approxtheory.md

 The results in this section give bounds that apply to large classes of positive linear operators.

-But many classes of positive linear operators, including Bernstein polynomials, do not approximate functions with more than two continuous derivatives "better" than functions with only two (Voronovskaya 1932)[^16], (DeVore 1972/2006)[^17], (Cárdenas-Morales et al. 2012)[^18].
+But many classes of positive linear operators, including Bernstein polynomials, generally do not approximate functions with more than two continuous derivatives "better" than functions with only two (Voronovskaya 1932)[^16], (DeVore 1972/2006)[^17], (Cárdenas-Morales et al. 2012)[^18].

 In this section: